litexlang/litex-official-documents/Tutorial/Statement.md

 ### Introduction

 In this section, we'll explore what happens when you write a statement in Litex.
 Every statement produces an outcome, and understanding these outcomes is crucial for writing correct Litex code.
 By the end of this section, you'll know the three possible outcomes of statements and how to interpret them.
+Proofs in Litex are formed by creatively and accurately combining many, many statements together.

 ### From Natural Language to Litex